-Risks related to the launch of new specialty services
+Risks related to the launch of new specialty services and derivative products

-The Corporation is investing in the launch of new specialty services in the Broadcasting & Production segment.
-During the period immediately following the launch of a new specialty service, subscription revenues are always relatively modest, while initial operating expenses may prove more substantial.
+The Corporation is investing in the launch of new specialty services and derivative products in the Broadcasting & Production segment.
+During the period immediately following the launch of a new specialty service or derivative product, revenues are always relatively modest, while initial operating expenses may prove more substantial.
 Furthermore, although the Corporation believes in the potential associated with this strategy, there is a possibility that the anticipated profitability could take several years to materialize or may never materialize.